-There are many reasons why a Los Angeles bankruptcy filing may be extended longer than usual‚ and one of those reasons would be if there is a dispute as to whether certain property is part of the bankruptcy estate.
+There are many reasons why a Woodland Hills bankruptcy filing may be extended longer than usual‚ and one of those reasons would be if there is a dispute as to whether certain property is part of the bankruptcy estate.

 This is an important distinction because any property that is part of the bankruptcy estate is subject to sale by the trustee to satisfy all debts equally.
 Property that is not part of the bankruptcy estate may be kept by the debtor or‚ in some cases‚ seized by the individual creditor.